junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

   • What is more, when some medicines are used too often for minor problems, they lose their power to fight dangerous sicknesses.

 An example of a medicine losing its power is chloramphenicol.
 The extreme overuse of this important but risky antibiotic for minor infections has meant that in some parts of the world chloramphenicol no longer works against typhoid fever, a very dangerous infection.
-Frequent overuse of chloramphenicol has allowed typhoid to become resistant to it (see p.
-58).
+Frequent overuse of chloramphenicol has allowed typhoid to become resistant to it (see [page 58](#page-58)).

 For all the above reasons the use of medicines should be limited.